 In order to create a new grid, Origin will need to plunge so that a bit can rest up against the side of your material.
 For the most accurate grid, we recommend you use the opposite end of your engraving bit for probing.

-To create a new grid, enter Design mode and tap the grid tool on the left hand side of the screen.
+To create a new grid, enter Design mode and tap the Grid Tool on the left-hand side of the screen.

-Press "New Grid" and Origin will then instruct you to move Origin to the edge of your material so that the bit can plunge into the space next to it.
+Tap "New Grid" and Origin will then instruct you to move Origin to the edge of your material so that the bit can plunge into the space next to it.
 Where you plunge along the x-axis is not important at this time.
 All that matters is that you are plunging off the edge of your worksurface.
-You can control plunge depth with the Green and Orange handle buttons
+You can control plunge depth with the Green and Orange handle buttons.